regenrek/nuxt-storyblok-starter/docs/content/en/index.md

 ## Nujek Framework

-The Starter Kit built-in [Nujek Framework](https://nujek-docs.vercel.app/) which is a collection of powerful nuxt modules for storyblok including a reusable ui library.
+This starter-kit has a dependency to [Nujek Framework](https://nujek-docs.vercel.app/) which is a collection of powerful nuxt modules for storyblok including a reusable ui library.

 ## Key features